Nicolás Guillén: Literary works

 "the 'son,' a passionate dance born of the Negro-white encounter under Caribbean skies in which the words and music of the people culminate in song, is the basic substance of the elemental poetry which Guillen intuitively felt as the expression of the Cuban spirit....
 He specifically chose the son as the mixed artistic creation of the two races that make up the Cuban population; for the son, in form and content, runs the full gamut of every aspect of our national character."
 This quote establishes how the son, such a profound musical genre of that time, initiated the fusion of black and white Cuban culture.
 Guillén's incorporation of the genre into his writings, symbolized and created a pathway for the same cultural fusion in Cuban literature.

 Guillén's unique approach of using the son in his poetry is expressed in his book Sóngoro consongo (1931).
-In this work, Guillén included poems that depicted the lives of Cubans and emphasized the importance of Afro-Cuban culture in Cuban history.
+In this work, he included poems that depicted the lives of Cubans and emphasized the importance of Afro-Cuban culture in Cuban history.
 Sóngoro consongo captures the essence of the Afro-Cuban culture and ways that the people deal with their personal situations.

 Guillén's poem, "Motivos de son", from Sóngoro consongo, is a fusion of West African and Hispanic literary styles, contributing to his unique literary vision.

 "La canción del bongó", like many poems in Sóngoro consongo, incorporates the rhythmic sounds of son.
 The poem has a rhythm that uses the marking of stressed and unstressed syllables in strong and weak beats, rather than simply the number of syllables.
 Dellita L. Martin says that "La canción del bongó" stands out as a poem because "it is the only one to indicate Guillén's painfully increasing awareness of racial conflicts in Cuba".